12 Things Your Kids Can Do in Sunset Country

 2. Take Them Paddling

-There's really no better place for your kid's first paddling experience than Ontario's Sunset Country.
+There's no better place for your kid's first paddling experience than Ontario's Sunset Country.
 You can consider a fully-guided canoe trip or rent a kayak or SUP at a retailer in one of the towns.
-Our flat water surfaces are great environments to teach kids the basics and possibly, instill a life long passion in them.
+Our flat water surfaces are great environments to teach kids the basics and possibly instill a lifelong passion.
 SUPs are especially popular with teenagers.

 Ontario canoe rentals